wexi/amforth-shadow/doc/source/TG/Implementation.rst

 Control Structures
 ------------------

-Control Structures organize the program execution flow.
+The inner interpreter, the forth virtual machine, can, just like a real CPU, only execute words, one after the next.
+This linear control flow is usually not sufficient to do real work.
+The Forth VM needs to be redirected to other places instead of the next one, often depending on runtime decisions.

 Since Edsgar Dijkstra the structured programming is the preferred way to do it.
 AmForth provides all kinds of them: sequences, selections and repetitions.
-Selections are made with the :command:`ìf` command.
+Sequences are the simple, linear execution of consecutive words.
+Selections provide a conditional jump over code segments.
+They are usually implemented with the :command:`ìf` command.
 Multiple selections can be made with :command:`case`.
 Repetitions can be unlimited or limited.
 Limited Repetitions can use flags and counter/limits to leave the loop.

-There is support for out-of-band control flow too: Exceptions.
+There is also support for out-of-band control flow: Exceptions.
 They provide some kind of emergency exits to solve hard problems.
 They can be catched at any level up to the outer text interpreter.
 It will print a message on the command terminal and will wait for commands.